OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Complete/Find the magical storm.md

 	- Druids of the Dawncircle
 	- There was an old king - [[Trist Drassig]]
 	- Shadebarrow become a burial ground for the druids
-	- It was later owned by trade unions before being purchased by [[Baron Howthess]] at great cost
+	- It was later owned by trade unions before being purchased by [[Sevil Howthess]] at great cost
 	- He outfitted his tomb with riches
 	- Now, no one knows where the tomb is
 	- Adventuring parties sometimes look for it